shanej90/coviduk/README.md

 stating the date, region and number of new and cumulative/total admissions since records started.

-The paramters you input will create a query to send to the coronavirus dashboard API, saving you from having to type out the whole query.
+The parameters you input will create a query to send to the coronavirus dashboard API, saving you from having to type out the whole query.
+For regions you can select any of the four UK nations, or the English NHS regions.

 Note that you can/will be throttled if you make too many requests - you’ll get an error message explaining this if so.
 As such, better to